ABackerNINI/RCC/README.md

 rcc 'cout << sqrt(56) * pow(2, 13) << endl;'

 # Even simpler
-# If only one argument is given without the trailing semicolon, rcc will
-# automatically add the semicolon and cout << ... << endl;
-# This is the same as the above.
 rcc 'sqrt(56) * pow(2, 13)'

 # Use C++ stl